nylssoft/MynaAPIServer/README.md

 The data cannot be restored if the encryption key is lost.

 Use a secure random encryption key, do not use any password as encryption key.
-After user registration the browser generates a secure random encryption key as a suggestion.
+After user registration the browser generates a secure random encryption key.

 The user's data stored in the cloud can be downloaded using the tool [Cloud Export](https://github.com/nylssoft/MynaCloudExport).

-Currently, the encryption key cannot be changed.
+The encryption key cannot be changed.
 Use the Cloud Export tool to copy the data to a newly registered user account with the changed encryption key and afterwards delete the previously used account.
 Change the login name and email address to the previously used values if required.

 An Android app is provided to access and manage the data on an Android device.
-This app is named Password Reader but it also allows to add, update or delete passwords, manage notes, the diary and download documents ([Password Reader](https://github.com/nylssoft/MynaPasswordReaderMAUI)).
+This app allows to add, update or delete passwords, manage notes, diary, contacts and download documents, see ([Password Reader](https://github.com/nylssoft/MynaPasswordReaderMAUI)).

 ## Setup

-First the project has to be compiled with Visual Studio 2022.
+The project can be compiled with Visual Studio 2022.
-If you run the .NET core server you will see sample pages.
+If you run the .NET 6 server you will see sample pages.
 All games can be used without further configuration.
 For the applications the [appsettings.json](/APIServer/appsettings.json) file has to be adjusted.
 Details are explained on the page [Example](/APIServer/sampledata/Example.md).